We represent policyholders in disputes that have have secured millions of dollars in insurance across the United States.

 Your company’s insurance policies are more than just contracts—they are essential assets that safeguard your business, family, and financial future.
 When disaster strikes or unforeseen losses occur, you need to be able to rely on your insurance coverage to protect your viability and bottom line.
 However, insurance companies don’t always honor their obligations, and navigating the claims process can be complex, time-consuming, and frustrating.

-Bailey Glasser's Insurance Recovery team exclusively represents policyholders, ensuring we’re conflict-free and able to take on any insurer.
-Unlike firms that represent insurance companies, our sole focus is on protecting businesses and individuals who need coverage when it matters most.
+Bailey Glasser's Insurance Recovery lawyers exclusively represent policyholders, ensuring we’re conflict-free and able to take on any insurer.
+Unlike firms that represent insurance companies, our sole focus is to protect businesses and individuals who need coverage when it matters most.

-Our team has a deep understanding of the claims process and works proactively to secure partial or interim payments from insurers, even when coverage disputes exist on certain items or issues.
+Our team has a deep understanding of the claims process.
+We work proactively to secure partial or interim payments from insurers, even when coverage disputes exist on certain items or issues.
 We know that delays in payments can be devastating, so we push insurers to honor their commitments as quickly as possible.
 When necessary, we engage in negotiations, mediations, and strategic settlements to help clients resolve disputes efficiently while maximizing recovery.

 Our work is recognized by Best Law Firms as a Tier One firm in the Litigation – Insurance category (Charleston, West Virginia), and Rebecca Pomeroy, our Insurance Recovery Team’s leader, has been recognized by Best Lawyers in the same category.
 Our group includes Chambers & Partners-recognized litigators, including Band One-ranked trial lawyers like founding partner Brian A. Glasser, Practice Area Leader Nick Johnson, and Commercial & Environmental Litigation Practice Group Leader Cary Joshi.